• Skip to primary navigation

 • Whisk together the flour, baking powder, and salt.
 Set aside.

-• Spoon 1/3 batter into the prepared loaf pan.
-Spoon and then spread 1/2 of the blueberry sauce evenly over top of the batter.
+• Use an offset spatula to spread 1/3 of the batter into the prepared loaf pan.
+Spoon 1/2 of the blueberry jam evenly over top of the batter.
+Wipe the offset spatula clean if there's cake batter on it.
+Use the offset spatula to spread the blueberry jam over the batter.
+Leave about a half inch border around all sides (don't spread the jam all the way to the edge of the pan).
 Spoon and evenly spread another 1/3 of the batter on top.
 Spread the remaining blueberry sauce over the batter and cover that layer with the remaining 1/3 of the batter.

 • Stick a knife or skewer in the batter almost to the bottom of the pan.
 Run the knife or skewer through the batter in a swirling motion going from side to side from the top to the bottom of the pan.
 Rotate the pan 45 degrees and run the knife through the batter side to side from top to bottom one more time.

-• Bake for 55-65.
-Be careful not to overswirl.
-Bake 55-65 minutes until the cake is a toothpick comes out mostly clean inserted in the center of the cake.
-Remove the cake from the oven and set on a cooling rack to cool in the pan for 10 minutes.
-Turn the cake out and allow it to cool completely on the rack.
+• Bake for up to 1 hour and 20 minutes.
+At around 60 minutes of baking, tent the cake with aluminum foil to keep the top from browning too much.
+Bake for an additional 15-20 minutes until a toothpick comes out mostly clean inserted in the center of the cake.
+Remove the cake from the oven and set on a cooling rack to cool in the pan for 15 minutes.
+Lift up on the sides of parchment paper to remove the cake from the pan.
+Allow it to cool completely on the rack.

 Nutrition